aerospike-examples/expirable-bin/README.md

 This module can be used from client calls or within other UDFs.
 For examples of client calls, see the C and Java examples under ```src/c``` and ```src/java```.
-Please ensure that the expire_bin.lua file is registered to the server before running the examples.
+Please ensure that the "expire_bin.lua" file is registered to the server before running the examples.

-###C
+##C
 The C code depends on the Aerospike C library, you can either download the demo package from the Aerospike [website](http://www.aerospike.com/docs/client/c/) or you can go to [GitHub](https://github.com/aerospike/aerospike-client-c) to install and follow the instructions.

 To run the C example: